The Shags (Connecticut band): Later developments

 Under Violante and Tangredi's leadership, the Shags reformed in the 1980s and re-united on several occasions in the 1990s.
 Tommy Violante has worked with the regional VNA office in Connecticut and continues to be active musically, having fronted the Key West Trio, a Jimmy Buffett and Beach Boys-influenced band that also does '50's and '60's covers.
-The Shags' work has been represented on compilations such as Sundazed Records' Don't Press Your Luck!
+The Shags' work has been represented on compilations such as Sundazed Music' Don't Press Your Luck!
 The In Sounds of 60s Connecticut.